f/awesome-chatgpt-prompts/README.md

 ### Using prompts.chat

-[prompts.chat](https://prompts.chat) is designed to provide an enhanced UX when working with prompts.
+[prompts. chat](https://prompts.chat) is designed to provide an enhanced UX when working with prompts.
 With just a few clicks, you can easily edit and copy the prompts on the site to fit your specific needs and preferences.
 The copy button will copy the prompt exactly as you have edited it.

 <video autoplay loop muted playsinline src="https://user-images.githubusercontent.com/196477/207992596-6846398c-9ee7-4d7b-8fbe-b7c9e6daad23.mov"></video>